qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

     "Gen_Zoning" = 'Rural'

 #.
-Click OK.
+Click :guilabel:`OK`.
 The query should return 1 result.

 You should see the rural polygons from the :guilabel:`Zoning` layer.
 You will need to save these to a new layer file.

 #.
 On the right-click menu for :guilabel:`Zoning`, select :guilabel:`Export --> Save
-   Feature as...`.
+   Features As...`.
 #.
-Save your layer under the :guilabel:`Rasterprac` directory.
+Save your layer under the :file:`Rasterprac` directory.
 #.
 Name the output file :file:`rural.gpkg`.
 #.
 Save the map.